Law Beyond the Range

 Law Beyond the Range is a 1935 American Western film directed by Ford Beebe and written by Lambert Hillyer.
 The film stars Tim McCoy, Billie Seward, Robert Allen, Guy Usher, Harry Todd and Walter Brennan.
 The film was released on February 15, 1935, by Columbia Pictures.

+Plot

+Tim is expelled from the Rangers after allowing his friend Kane, who has been accused of murder, to flee.
+Following the death of newspaper editor Alexander, Tim assumes control of the paper in order to continue the campaign against Heston and the sheriff who supports him.
+At the same time, he seeks to uncover the identity of the leader of a local outlaw gang and to help clear Kane of the charges against him.